developer-student-club-thapar/GSoC-Proposals-Archive/CONTRIBUTION.md

 * In case the repository root deesn't has the folder of the organization you submitted your proposal to , add a new folder using the following steps :
     - Add a folder in the repo root named after the organization eg: CNCF
     - Add 2 folders inside the newly created organization folder name `Accepted` and `Rejected` respectively .
+    - **NOTE:** If a folder does not have any file, you should add a blank `.gitkeep` file, so that the folder is tracked by the VCS.
     - Add your proposal to the appropriate sub folder following the file naming conventions .

 ## Pull Request Checklist :